Cammin/DrillTool/README.md

 - It is crafted with 4 diamonds, 1 advanced wiring kit, and 1 titanium.
 - Configurable values for drill speed and battery consumption rate.

+# Install
+- Go to Releases
+- Download the mod
+- Extract it to your Bepinex/plugins like most other Subnautica mods.

 ## Future
 The mod fully works, but there are still some features I want to add:
 - Break outcrops too